mku11/visual-dsa/README.md

 ## Quickstart
 - Load your project in VS Code
+- Ctrl+Shift+P and select Visual DSA: Start session
-- Set your breakpoints
+- Set your breakpoints in your code
 - Start debugging
-- Ctrl+Shift+P and select Visual DSA: Start session
 - Enter a variable or method/function call on the expression.
 Local variables will appear on the drop down list.
 - If you use a complex expression make sure you have working code.
 - If you use methods/functions in the expression box make sure they return the same object with having the same name, this will force the ui to keep track of the same object.